JoseLion/react-native-testing-mocks/README.md

 - **react:** >=18.2.0
 - **react-native:** ">=0.73.2

 > **NOTE:** Node.js [enabled the `--experimental-detect-module` flag](https://github.com/nodejs/node/releases/tag/v22.7.0) on v22.7.0 by default.
-This raises an issue when transforming Flow code with Babel, so we're not supporting v22.7+ until the flag remains experimental and all issues are resolved.
+This raises an issue when Node finds Flow code before even getting into Babel transforms.
+If you are using Node.js v20 or higher, it's recommended that you run your tests with `NODE_OPTIONS="--no-experimental-detect-module"` environment variable.

 ## Install